 A customer’s digital journey is defined as the total number of digital experiences that customers get when they interact with a brand.
 In recent times, this journey has seen a more profound shift.
-Apart from becoming highly personalized, it’s no longer being confined to a particular digital channel or device.
+Apart from becoming highly personalized, it’s no longer confined to a particular digital channel or device.
 It is now spread out over an array of channels and devices.
 According to a recent Google research report, 98% of Americans switch between devices on the same day.
 This means that consumers are shopping for a financial product/service on a firm’s website and are completing the purchase on the firm’s mobile app.
 This is a startling and insightful metric.

-As a result, financial marketers are forced to bring this cross-channel and cross-device factor while driving personalized customer journeys.
+As a result, enterprise marketers are forced to bring this cross-channel and cross-device factor while driving personalized customer journeys.
 In other words, today’s consumer expects a seamless and consistent customer journey without distinguishing between devices and channels.

 What is Omnichannel Personalization?

 Omnichannel personalization is the act of tailoring personalized experiences for users on a channel which is based on the data collected from the users’ behavior on other digital channels.
 It is channel agnostic.
 This means that marketers use data to create a customized experience, regardless of where it was collected.

 Omnichannel is also defined as a “presence across channels” where each and every channel is treating the relationship and engagement with customers in a consistent way.

 An enterprise customer’s website experience can be personalized by assessing the customer’s interactions on the site.
 Based on what website pages were visited, the corresponding product/service could be recommended via digital channels such as a personalized ad, web push notification, etc.